A purpose driven company stands for and acts on something bigger than its products and services.

 They use their values and beliefs to attract employees who are already aligned with their purpose.
 They call them “earthkeepers” – a term that encapsulates their core values of creating responsible products, protecting the outdoors, and serving communities around the world.

-When their executives found out that their offshore factory workers lacked access to clean drinking water, they partnered with Planet Water Foundation to install purified water towers in several of their worker communities.
-This led to higher productivity and lower absenteeism – while creating a better life for the community.
+When Timberland’s executives discovered that workers in their offshore factories lacked access to clean drinking water, they partnered with Planet Water Foundation to install purified water towers in several of those communities.

 How do organizations pursue purpose successfully?